 Instil a clear communication process

-Whether your business mainly shares information over email, or you prefer to create team chats in apps like Microsoft Teams, make sure employees are aware of when and where they should be sending and receiving any cross-team communications.
+Whether your business mainly shares information over email, or you prefer to create team chats in apps like Microsoft Teams, it is crucial to establish clear guidelines and protocols to ensure effective communication.
+Make sure employees are not only aware of when and where they should be sending and receiving any cross-team communications, but also understand the importance of timely responses and the appropriate channels for different types of information.
+For instance, urgent matters might require immediate attention through instant messaging, while more detailed discussions could be reserved for scheduled meetings or comprehensive email threads.

 Create space for regular updates